-These are general skills that employers are looking for in 2023 and can’t seem to find.
+These are general skills that employers are looking for and can’t seem to find.
 These are skills you should look to include in the bulk of your application.
 If you don’t have them, you can look to bolster them in your next job to assure your resume dominance going forward.

 Soft or Hard Skills?